Who we are

-As a not-for-profit organisation, your visit directly contributes to the conservation of wildlife and habitat.
+As a self-funded organisation, your visit directly contributes to the conservation of wildlife and habitat.

 Achieving our vision

-We are proud of our 30-Year Conservation Vision - Beyond the Horizon (link to be updated with Launch on March 4) which outlines our vision for Phillip Island as a place where the Island’s flora and fauna will be flourishing despite the effects of climate change and the pressures of an expanding human population.
+We are proud of our 30-Year Conservation Vision - Beyond the Horizon which outlines our vision for Phillip Island as a place where the Island’s flora and fauna will be flourishing despite the effects of climate change and the pressures of an expanding human population.
 Under the careful stewardship of the Nature Parks, natural environments will be demonstrating resilience.

-Our 5-Year Conservation Plan 2019-2023 (link to be updated with Launch on March 4) represents the first ambitious step in our journey towards delivering our 30-Year Vision and details the actions we will take over the next five years to protect and enhance Phillip Island’s wildlife and environment.
-Read our 5-Year Plan 2019-2023 here.
+Our 5-Year Conservation Plan 2019-2023 represents the first ambitious step in our journey towards delivering our 30-Year Vision and details the actions we will take over the next five years to protect and enhance Phillip Island’s wildlife and environment.

 These plans were developed in consultation with key stakeholders and community and honour and build on our shared history of conservation on Phillip Island (Millowl) and represent an evolution in our approach and methodology to meet the challenges ahead of us.
 We take this responsibility seriously and look forward to working together towards a better future for Phillip Island (Millowl).

 - Declaring Phillip Island (Millowl) fox-free in 2017.